 Fees for transportation, admission and lunch for the group (including the guide) during the tour will be paid by the customer.

-Enjoy splendid view of Shizuoka included Mt.
+Enjoy stunning view of Shizuoka including Mt.
 Fuji and Kunozan Toshogu Shrine!

 Customized